-Unfortunately, not everyone has a waterjet or tube bender just lying around.
-Fortunately, Georgia Tech students dozens of high-tech (and low tech), top-of-the-line machinery at their disposal.
+Not everyone a waterjet or tube bender just lying around.
+Fortunately, Georgia Tech students dozens of high-tech (and low tech), top-of-the-line machinery and artificial intelligence at their disposal.

 The Flowers Invention Studio